What is a condition report?

 - any fixtures, fittings and furniture which belong to the landlord and come as part of the tenancy

-It’s compulsory for the landlord to complete a condition report within seven days of the tenant agreeing to live in the property.
+The landlord must complete a condition report within 7 days of the tenant agreeing to live in the property.

-If a condition report isn't given after seven days, the report is taken as accepted to the extent that it's completed.
+If a condition report isn't given after 7 days, the report is taken as accepted to the extent that it's completed.

 If a condition report isn't completed at all, the landlord could be fined up to £10,000.